supersu097/ScrapyCrawler/README.md

 - The crawler will get banned after running a while.
 - The ChromeDownloaderMiddleware I implemented seems that it'll make the function of AutoThrottle not work as expected.
 So, any pull request to improve this project is very welcome.
+## Yellowpages
+crawl the company name, phone number and its website link from yellowpages.com